Come March, South Korea will transform into a beautiful pink paradise! Check out the best places to go and things to do during cherry blossom season.

 3) Korean Strawberries

-Korea boasts one of the sweetest and juiciest strawberries in the world, and you’re in for a treat to the best harvests when you visit South Korea in spring.
-The strawberry season lasts from late winter to early summer, and during those months, many strawberry farms allow visitors to pick their own strawberries at a fee.
+Korea boasts one of the sweetest and juiciest strawberries in the world, and you’re in for a treat to the best harvests when you visit in spring.
+The strawberry season lasts from late winter to early summer (Jan to May), and during those months, many strawberry farms allow visitors to pick their own strawberries at a fee.

 Frequently Asked Questions about Cherry Blossoms in South Korea